AgereJoseph1/URL-shortener/DOCUMENTATION.md

 3. Configure your local development environment with PHP and MySQL.

-4. Import the database schema using the provided SQL file (e.g., `shortener.sql`).
+4. Import the database schema using the provided SQL file (e.g., `links.sql`).

-5. Update the database connection settings in the `config.php` file.
+5. Update the database connection settings in the `Database.php` file inside the config directory.
 6. Start a local development server using PHP's built-in server:

     ```bash